 4.4 Third-Party Beneficiaries.
 Without limitation of Sections 4.2 and 4.3 of this Agreement, Requestor and Connecting Transmission Owner further agree that subcontractor consultants hired by NYISO to conduct or review, or to assist in the conducting or reviewing, a Class Year Deliverability Study shall be deemed third party beneficiaries of these Sections 4.2 and 4.3.

 4.5 Terms and Termination.
 This Agreement shall be effective from the date hereof and unless earlier terminated in accordance with this Section 30.4.5, shall continue in effect until the Class Year Deliverability Study for Requestor’s External CRIS Rights is completed and approved by the NYISO Operating Committee.
-Requestor or NYISO may terminate this Agreement upon the withdrawal of Requestor’s External CRIS Rights Request under Section 25.7.11 of Attachment S to the NYISO OATT or upon Developer’s withdrawal from the Class Year Interconnection Facilities Study pursuant to Section 25.7.7.1 of Attachment S.
+Requestor or NYISO may terminate this Agreement upon the withdrawal of Requestor’s External CRIS Rights Request under Section 25.7.11 of Attachment S to the ISO OATT or upon Developer’s withdrawal from the Class Year Interconnection Facilities Study pursuant to Section 25.7.7.1 of Attachment S.

 4.6 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to any choice of laws provisions.